mark-wiemer/minecraft-bedrock/projects/smoothStone/README.md

      > Message "At least one of your resources or behavior packs failed to load." may appear.
 No impact at this point.
 1. Add `.gitignore`
 1. Commit
+1. Update `main.ts` with new message
+1. Run `gulp watch` in Bash
+1. Leave and re-join world

+- Expected: New message is shown, not old message

+Status: working!